So... What are Sod Webworms?

 There can be two generations in one year, with the second generation feeding in the fall.
-This second generation is usually not as destructive as the first since grass grows again in the Fall, replenishing where they have fed.
+This second generation is usually not as destructive as the first since grass grows again in the fall, replenishing where they have fed.

-Sod Webworms's Habitat
+Sod Webworm's Habitat

 Found throughout the U.S. and the southern regions of Canada, sod webworms most often inhabit sunny, hot, dry areas where there is little shade.